Vansh-Baghel/Vansh-Baghel/README.md

   </ul>
 </div>

 My name is Vansh Baghel, a 2025 batch pursuing B.Tech IT.
 A software engineer who likes to code and solve issues of the real world.
-I am not just contributing to the code used in real world, but also to upskill the technical journey of other folks.
-I do like to workout and improve myself each and every day, over and over again.

-_Track my on either Problem solving websites or on GitHub_
+Not just a regular developer, if you have a startup idea, shoot me up!!
+Glad to be a part of other's technical journey by hosting and conducting technical sessions, hackathon, tech talks, etc.
+<br /> _Wait I heard you, What, was that too much technical?_ Okay so non-technically, I love to workout and read books, hit me up if you do any of it!!

 <!--h2 without bottom border-->
 <div id="user-content-toc">